silasbrack/sota-neural-translation/README.md

 ## How to run

-For translation and attention plots the summary.ipynb can be run independently.
+The summary.ipynb can be run independently for the translations and attention plots.

 ## Summary of results